domenecsos/springboot-application-yaml-duplicate-detector/README.md

 This Python script scans all folders in current directory searching application.yml/yaml files.

-When found, it will compare the application file to other application-*.yml/yaml files of specific Spring profiles.
+When found, the script will compare the application file to other application-*.yml/yaml files of specific Spring profiles.

 **The script will issue an error whenever a key in a Spring profile specific application file has the same value as in the principal application file, so it is a duplicate**.

 If given a parameter, the script will use it as the starting folder.